 Our 2022 Notes will mature in September and November 2022, respectively, unless earlier repurchased or converted into our ADSs based on the current conversion rate of 27.9086 Class A ordinary shares per US\$1,000 principal amount of the 2022 Notes, which is equivalent to a conversion price of approximately US\$35.83 per Class A ordinary share or approximately US\$7.166 per ADS.
 The conversion rate is subject to certain corporate events.
-The interest will be payable semiannually in arrears on March 31 and September 30 of each year, beginning on March 31, 2016.
+The interest is payable semiannually in arrears on March 31 and September 30 of each year, beginning on March 31, 2016.

 Our payments under operating leases are expensed on a straight-line basis over the periods of the respective leases.
-Our lease arrangements have no renewal options, rent escalation clauses, restrictions or contingent rents and are all conducted with third parties, except for the building leased from a related party as disclosed in Note 20 to our consolidated financial statements included elsewhere in this annual report.
-In 2015, 2016 and 2017, total rental expenses for all operating leases were US\$33.8 million, US\$66.3 million and US\$22.6 million, respectively.
+Our lease arrangements have no renewal options, rent escalation clauses, restrictions or contingent rents and are all conducted with third parties, except for the building leased from a related party as disclosed in Note 19 to our consolidated financial statements included elsewhere in this annual report.
+In 2016, 2017 and 2018, total rental expenses for all operating leases were US\$66.3 million, US\$22.6 million and US\$9.7 million, respectively.

-Our sublease rental income for 2017 was US\$15,085.
-Future minimum sublease receipts payments expected to be received under non-cancellable sublease agreements as of December 31, 2017 was US\$5,840.
+Our sublease rental income for 2018 was US\$6,402.
+Future minimum sublease receipts payments expected to be received under non-cancellable sublease agreements as of December 31, 2018 was US\$1,222.

-Our loan principal and interest expense obligations relate to our U.S.-dollar denominated bank borrowings of US\$248.9 million and RMB denominated bank borrowings of US\$102.2 million obtained from financial institutions in the United States and PRC.
-US\$216.8 million of bank borrowings are secured by bank deposits of approximately US \$255.1 million, placed with financial institutions in China.
+Our loan principal and interest expense obligations relate to our U.S.-dollar denominated bank borrowings of US\$307,917 and RMB denominated bank borrowings of US\$158,386 obtained from financial institutions in the United States and PRC.
+US\$285,427 of bank borrowings are secured by bank deposits of approximately US\$252,464 placed with financial institutions in China.
 These pledged deposits are classified as restricted cash on our consolidated balance sheets.

-US\$134.3 million of bank borrowings were secured by building and construction in progress as of December 31, 2017.
+US\$204,218 of bank borrowings were secured by building and construction in progress as of December 31, 2018.

-Our capital commitments relate primarily to the purchase of an office building in Chongqing and the construction project of a building in Hangzhou.
-Both properties will be used as our new branch offices.
+Our capital commitments relate primarily to the construction project of a building in Hangzhou and Tianjin, respectively.
+These properties will be used as our new branch offices.